-The 2014 Rotary Forum invited public and Rotarians, and was the first morning session of WHY ROTARY - 9940 District Conference in Association with Rotary Institute 7b and 8.
-See the Conference the website.
+The 2014 Rotary Forum - no Forum in 2015 - invited public and Rotarians, and was the first morning session of WHY ROTARY - 9940 District Conference.

-This was a chance to come and see how leaders from non government agencies (NGOs) and the community are taking action to enhance health, empower youth and improve their community.
+This was a chance to see how leaders from non government agencies (NGOs) and the community are taking action to enhance health, empower youth and improve their community.

 The Forum programme included both local case studies across the social, economic and environment sectors, and experts on emerging governance models.